 Handing It On is based on traditional prayers and hymns of the liturgical year.
 In addition to handwriting packets for the liturgical seasons, we have other packets not bound to a particular season and thus stand alone.
 These are currently available as follows:

 Ordinary of the Mass (cursive Latin)

-The Prayers of the Rosary (print English, print Latin, and cursive Latin)
+Prayers of the Rosary (print English, print Latin, cursive English, cursive Latin)

 Worksheets are available as pdf files (digital download).
 Hard-copy workbooks are not yet available.

 Worksheets in manuscript (print) are wide ruled with a print font similar to Zaner-Bloser Simplified.